Skip to main content

 #

 The “two perimeters” in the title describes this exactly.
-The identity architecture that governs human access (PIM, Conditional Access, JIT, authentication contexts) and the pipeline identity architecture that governs machine access (Workload Identity Federation, service principal scoping, role-assignable group boundaries, no-secret delivery) are two separate constructs that answer the same question: who is allowed to make what change to this tenant, under what conditions, and can you prove it?
+The identity controls over human principals — PIM, Conditional Access, JIT, authentication contexts — and the identity controls over workload principals — Workload Identity Federation, service principal scoping, role-assignable group boundaries, no-secret delivery — are two separate constructs that answer the same question: who and what is allowed to make what change to this tenant, under what conditions, and can you prove it?

 Both have to be designed against the same threat model.
 A tenant strict about human access but casual about pipeline identity has a gap that is often structurally simpler to exploit.
 A pipeline scoped carefully but running under an identity that bypasses the same Conditional Access policies governing human admins does not have a demonstrably better security posture.

-One principle that recurs across every project I run: the security boundary often sits at a deeper layer than the surface permission suggests.
+One principle that recurs throughout this work: the security boundary often sits at a deeper layer than the surface permission suggests.
 A pipeline service principal holding tenant-wide RoleManagementPolicy.ReadWrite.AzureADGroup looks alarming in isolation.
 Read in context — the isAssignableToRole boolean on the target groups — and the actual boundary is in the Entra primitive, not in the Graph grant.
-The MSSP platform’s customer-onboarding pipeline safety story depends entirely on that boolean being set correctly at group-creation time.
+Whether the pipeline that creates those groups is safe depends entirely on that boolean being set correctly at group-creation time.
 The entire Graph permission is defensible because of a single attribute.

 That pattern — defensible boundaries sitting at a layer below where the surface tooling draws the line — is why both perimeters have to be understood together, not handed off to separate teams.